davmac314/tosaithe/README.md

 * An example UEFI bootloader / boot menu
 * ... written in C++, exceptions and all
-* ... that can be built using standard Linux toolchain (GCC and GNU binutils)
+* ... that can be built using standard SysV ELF toolchain (eg GCC and GNU binutils on Linux)
 * ... that doesn't require EDK II or GNU-EFI

 It also serves as an example client of the bmcxxabi, bmunwind, and libbmcxx libraries which